Chart Color Schemes

 Tarro faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.0%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.2%, followed by postgraduate qualifications (1.2%) and graduate diplomas (0.6%).
-Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials - advanced diplomas (6.9%) and certificates (30.5%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 7.2%, followed by postgraduate qualifications (1.2%) and graduate diplomas (0.6%).
+Trade and technical skills are prevalent, with 37.4% of residents aged 15+ holding vocational credentials - advanced diplomas (6.9%) and certificates (30.5%).

 Frequently Asked Questions - Education